 Climate performance

-In 2023, our total greenhouse gas (GHG) emissions decreased by 9%, or close to 34 000 tCO2e, compared to 2022.
+In 2023, our total greenhouse gas (GHG) emissions increased by 9%, or close to 34 000 tCO2e, compared to 2022.
 The increase is mainly attributable to a increase in our emission factors from feed in Scope 3, operational expansion and harvest in Newfoundland, and purchase and distribution of a larger volume of external fish compared to previous years.
 Feed emissions increased by 13%, or close to 30 500 tCO2e compared to the year before, which contributed significantly to an increase in Scope 3 emissions.
 Despite the substantial increase in the Newfoundland region following successful harvesting, we have experienced reduction in our other operating regions.
 This has constrained the overall rise in our total emissions for 2023.
 It should be noted that according to our climate action plan, we expect emissions in Newfoundland to keep increasing in the subsequent years as production volume increases.

 Towards the 2030 target